 How to Show Music in Paintings?
 Best Depictions of Music in Art

-Silvestro Lega was an Italian artist from the 19th century.
+Silvestro Lega was a 19th century Italian artist.
 His artistic style was best described as purismo, although over time it evolved into Realism.
 Despite an acquaintance with the Macchiaioli painters of Tuscany, his artistic style remained traditionally academic.
 Lega was a serious and somber man, and this attribute is evident in this artwork.

 This painting is from what came to be known as his “happy” period which spanned from 1861 to 1870.
 During this time, he lived close to the esteemed Batelli family to maintain his relationship with their elder daughter, Virginia.
 Several of the Batelli family members featured in his paintings of this period.